e-Karimi/digitize-app/README.md

 # <i>Digitize-app</i>

-### This application contains responsive pages(single product  and cart) developed by  html and Tailwind CSS and Alpine.js.
+### This application contains responsive pages(single product  and cart) developed by  HTML and Tailwind CSS and Alpine.js.

 ##  <i>picturs</i>